Thursday, February 27, 2025

 Frida on Peace in Hard Times (Dedicated to Frida Kahlo)-by Devi Nina Bingham

 It makes no difference if a person is poor or affluent since contentment comes from inside.
 You will do much better if you are satisfied, if not delighted, with your station in life, whether poor or wealthy.
-Nothing can affect you once you recognize that satisfaction, often known as happiness, is an internal job.
-They may remove your luxuries, which will undoubtedly hurt at first, but even conveniences, which make life more pleasant and simple, do not equal pleasure.
+Nothing can affect you once you realize that satisfaction, often known as happiness, is an internal job.
+They may remove your luxuries, which will undoubtedly hurt at first, but even conveniences, which make life more pleasant and simpler, do not equal pleasure.
 When I mention happiness, I do not mean joy, that effervescent high feeling we experience when we are pleasantly delighted.
 I am referring to tranquility.

 With Love,